-A grand jury report says Penn State investigated Sandusky in 1998 and that Sandusky admitted wrongdoing, but the inquiry went no further.
-The report also said an assistant coach in 2002 told Paterno that he'd witnessed Sandusky having sex with a young boy in the team's locker room shower.
-Paterno told his boss, athletic director Tim Curley, who described the alleged incident as "horsing around," according to the report.
+In 2002, the grand jury report states, an assistant coach told Paterno that he'd witnessed Sandusky sexually assaulting a 10-year-old boy in the team's locker room shower.
+Paterno told his boss, athletic director Tim Curley, who later described the alleged incident as "horsing around," according to the report.
 Curley didn't contact police.

-Paterno has been roundly criticized for not also referring the allegations directly to police, though authorities have determined that Paterno didn't have a legal obligation to do so.
+Paterno has been roundly criticized for not also referring the allegations directly to police, though authorities have determined that he didn't have a legal obligation to do so.

 "This is a case about a sexual predator accused of using his position within the community and the university to prey on young boys over a decade," Pennsylvania Attorney General Linda Kelly said at a news conference Monday.
 "Those officials and administrators to whom it was reported did not report [incidents] to police ...
 Their inaction likely allowed a child predator to continue to victimize children for many, many years."